TheZetner/utilitarian/README.md

 > *Utilitarian Functions:*
 > A function is worthwhile if it leads to the most usefulness for the greatest number of users.

 _utilitarian_ is a package 'full' of useful R functions that reduce the day to day pain of using R as experienced by its author.
+Most of these functions are the result of searching for and not finding exactly what was needed and doing it myself.
+In the words of a certain pipe-bending robot: "Yeah, well, I'm gonna go build my own *R package*!
+With blackjack!
+And hookers!
+In fact, forget the *R package*!"

 ### Installation